sofa-framework/doc/50_Contributing_to_SOFA/20_Writing_tests.md

     creates a minimal scene with a mechanical object, a topology and the projective constraint.
 One defines the constraint parameters (points to project, normal of the projection...).
 Then one inits the scene and call the projectPosition() function.
-Finaly one checks two
+Finally one checks two
     criteria:
     -   if constrained particle have the expected position.
     -   if unconstrained particle have not changed.

 Some projective constraint tests are available in SofaTest\_test:
-PRojectToLineConstraint and ProjectToPlaneConstraint.
+ProjectToLineConstraint and ProjectToPlaneConstraint.

--   **Engine test**: To test engine you set input values and check if the ouput values correspond to the expected ones.
+-   **Engine test**: To test engine you set input values and check if the output values correspond to the expected ones.
 The test Engine\_test tests if the update method is called only if necessary.
     To test this a minimal engine TestEngine was created with a counter in its update method.